 September rule.
-For 1998, deposit by September 28 the tax for the last 16 days of August and the period beginning September 1 and ending September 10.
+For 2000, deposit by September 28 the tax for the last 16 days of August and the period beginning September 1 and ending September 10.
 If making electronic deposits, deposit by September 29 the tax for the last 16 days of August and the period beginning September 1 and ending September 11.

 The 14-day rule.
-Deposits of gasoline and diesel fuel taxes for a semimonthly period by qualified persons made by electronic funds transfer are due by the 14th day following the semimonthly period.
+Deposits of gasoline, diesel fuel, and kerosene taxes for a semimonthly period by qualified persons made by electronic funds transfer are due by the 14th day following the semimonthly period.
 Therefore, the tax for the first semimonthly period is due by the 29th of that month.
 The tax for the second semimonthly period is due by the 14th of the following month.
 If the 14th day is a Saturday, Sunday, or legal holiday in the District of Columbia, the due date is the immediately preceding day that is not a Saturday, Sunday, or legal holiday.

 A qualified person is an independent refiner or a person whose average daily production of crude oil for the preceding calendar quarter was 1,000 barrels or less.
 September rule.
-For 1998, deposit by September 28 the taxes for the period beginning September 16 and ending September 25.
-If making electronic deposits, deposit by September 29 the taxes for the period beginning September 16 and ending September 26.
+For 2000, deposit electronically by September 29 the taxes for the period beginning September 16 and ending September 26.

-Communications and air transportation taxes.
-You may figure deposits of these taxes based on amounts actually collected and use the 9-day rule (discussed earlier) for making the deposits.
-You also may be able to figure deposits of these taxes based on the amounts considered as collected (the "alternative method").
+Alternative method.
+You may figure deposits of communications and air transportation taxes based on amounts actually collected and use the 9-day rule (discussed earlier) for making the deposits.
+You may choose to figure deposits of these taxes based on the amounts considered as collected (the "alternative method").